 - Cleaning the kitchen, which includes washing dishes, pots, and pans.

-- Cleaning the bathroom, such as the tub, sink, wall area, shower, toilet bowl, and medicine cabinet; and making sure to empty and clean commode chair or urinal and clean floors.
+- Cleaning the bathroom, such as the tub, sink, wall area, shower, toilet bowl, and medicine cabinet; emptying and cleaning the commode chair or urinal and cleaning floors.

 - Washing inside windows within reach from the floor.

 Meal Preparation and Nutrition: